Find a School

 As the cradle of Francophone culture in the New World, Quebec is an incredibly historic city and a fantastic choice of location for your French course!
 The beautiful cobbled streets of the Old Town (which has been a UNESCO World Heritage Site since 1985) will take you back in time to the birth of Canada!
-This is a year-round location, with four distinct seasons that are all spectacular!
+Quebec is also home to many local and international festivals, expos and art, music and culinary shows all year round, so you will certainly find something there to suit your interests!
+Study in this magnificent city no matter what time of year – Quebec is a year-round location with four distinct seasons that are all spectacular!

 Our school in Quebec

 Bordering the Old Town, Nuovo St-Roch is a downtown neighbourhood that offers a wealth of restaurants, bars, cafes and cultural institutions and is the home of our school.
 Just a few minutes’ walk from Château Frontenac and La Gare du Palais (the train station and main bus terminal) you will be perfectly placed to explore Quebec!

 The school’s excellent facilities include 6 classrooms, a student lounge and a small library with DVDs as well as books.
 You will also have access to the city’s central library, which is located just across the street!

 With a maximum of just eight students per class and 20 French lessons each week, you will learn quickly on our Intensive French course.
 This course aims to improve your general French skills with a particular emphasis on communication and is conducted in groups of same-level students ensuring that you make quick progress!

 If you want more individual attention from our highly-qualified teachers, why not consider taking a course of private lessons?
 Or combine 20 group lessons per week with 5 private French lessons, on our Intensive + Private Lessons course.